FAQ - Bare-Metal Servers

 Q. Is this RPC (gRPC, Shreds) faster than others?

-Use our free trial to directly compare our services.
-If you find our service slower, please share specific conditions via Discord.
-We will promptly investigate and improve our service.
+We encourage you to try our free trial and compare the performance against other services.
+If you find our service slower, please let us know the specific conditions and competitors you've compared it against via Discord.
+We will identify the cause and improve the speed further.

 Q. Which is the fastest: WebSockets, gRPC, or Shreds?